getzola/zola/docs/content/documentation/content/taxonomies.md

 For example the default would be page/1
 - `rss`: if set to `true`, a RSS feed will be generated for each individual term.

-Once this is done, you can then set taxonomies in your content and Gutenberg will pick them up:
+Once this is done, you can then set taxonomies in your content and Zola will pick them up:

 ```toml